sendanor/docs.sendanor.com/src/forms/editing-form.md

 ## Changing button labels

-You can add items to the form by clicking the plus icon next to the page title.
+You can add items to the form by clicking the `+`-button next to the page title.

 === "Cancel button label"

     ![Form edit View](../img/lomake.app/form-edit-view-cancel-label.png){ align=right }

-    1. Click *the Plus icon*
+    1. Click the `+`-button
-    2. Select option *the Cancel button label*
+    2. Select the option `Cancel button label`
-    3. Modify the Cancel button label
+    3. Modify the label text
-    4. Once you're happy with your changes, click *the Save button* in the bottom panel to save your changes to the backend
+    4. Once you're happy with your changes, click `Save button` in the bottom panel to save your changes to the backend

 === "Submit button label"

     ![Form edit View](../img/lomake.app/form-edit-view-submit-label.png){ align=right }

-    1. Click *the Plus icon*
+    1. Click the `+`-button
-    2. Select option *the Submit button label*
+    2. Select the option `Submit button label`
-    3. Modify the Submit button label
+    3. Modify the label text
-    4. Once you're happy with your changes, click *the Save button* in the bottom panel to save your changes to the backend
+    4. Once you're happy with your changes, click `Save button` in the bottom panel to save your changes to the backend

 === "Next page button label"

     ![Form edit View](../img/lomake.app/form-edit-view-next-button-label.png){ align=right }

-    1. Click *the Plus icon*
+    1. Click the `+`-button
-    2. Select option *Page break*
+    2. Select option `Page break`
-    3. Click the edit icon next to *the new page-break* item
+    3. Click the edit icon next on the `page-break` item
-    4. Click the plus icon on the Page break edit modal and select *the Next button label* option
+    4. Click the `+`-button on the Page break edit modal and select the `Next button label` option
-    5. Modify the Next button label
+    5. Modify the label text
     6. Close the modal
-    7. Once you're happy with your changes, click *the Save button* in the bottom panel to save your changes to the backend
+    4. Once you're happy with your changes, click `Save button` in the bottom panel to save your changes to the backend

 === "Back button label"

     ![Form edit View](../img/lomake.app/form-edit-view-back-button-label.png){ align=right }

-    1. Click *the Plus icon*
+    1. Click the `+`-button
-    2. Select option *Page break*
+    2. Select option `Page break`
-    3. Click the edit icon next to *the new page-break* item
+    3. Click the edit icon next to the `page-break` item
-    4. Click the plus icon on the Page break edit modal and select *the Next button label* option
+    4. Click `+`-button on the Page break edit modal and select the `Back button label` option
-    5. Modify the Next button label
+    5. Modify the label text
     6. Close the modal
-    7. Once you're happy with your changes, click *the Save button* in the bottom panel to save your changes to the backend
+    4. Once you're happy with your changes, click `Save button` in the bottom panel to save your changes to the backend

 ## Adding text field